 With no further ado, let’s understand ads.txt in detail.

 What Is Ads.txt?

-Ads.txt is a publicly available text file where a publisher lists partners authorized to sell and resell its digital inventory.
-Buyers can then crawl the web for those lists to check the validity of the inventory they purchase.
-In the open letter, Liane Nadeau has explained ad fraud and ads.txt with a metaphor.
+Ads.txt is a publicly available text file where a publisher lists partners authorized to sell and resell its ad inventories on a website.
+This allows the advertisers to check the validity of the ad inventories they purchase.
+Liane Nadeau explained ad fraud and ads.txt in the open letter with a metaphor.

 “It’s a tricky concept.
 Let’s try a metaphor.
 It’s a lot like counterfeit bags.
 You don’t want anyone selling fake versions of your premium bag on Canal Street, as it cheapens your brand and you lose a potential sale.
 We as buyers don’t want to be duped into buying a fake bag because it’s of poorer quality.
 So, if you publish a list of retailers that are authorized to sell your bag, we can check it out to make sure we buy one that’s legit.
 Everybody wins.”

 – Liane Nadeau, VP and Director of Programmatic, DigitasLBi (Src).

 It is designed to eliminate domain spoofing, where fraudsters convince an advertiser to run ads on their websites by presenting themselves as the owner of a premium website.
 But the ad gets served on a low-quality website with fake traffic.
 Thanks to the ads.txt file, publishers can now prove themselves legitimate partners.